 Tropheus Duboisi Care and Maintenance

 Tropheus Duboisi is quite aggressive fish.
-Although it is believed that they show less aggression than other cichlids, they are usually kept in a species aquarium.
+Although it is believed that they show less aggression than other cichlids, they are usually kept in a separate same species aquarium.

 A large number of females is necessary to distribute male aggression.
 New individuals should not be placed in the formed group, as this will lead to fights and the death of newcomers.